pmndrs/suspend-react/readme.md

 const result = suspend((...keys) => Promise<any>, keys: any[], config)
 ```

 When you call `suspend` it yields control back to React and the render-phase is aborted.
 It will resume once your promise resolves.
-For this to work you need to wrap it into a `<React.Suspense>` boundary, which also allows you to set a fallback.
+For this to work you need to wrap it into a `<React.Suspense>` boundary, which requires you to set a fallback (which can be `null`).

 The dependencies/keys act as cache-keys, use as many as you want.
 If an entry is already in cache, calling `suspend` with the same keys will return it *immediately*, without breaking the render-phasse.
 Cache access is similar to useMemo but across the component tree.
 The first-arg function has to return a thenable (async function or a promise), it receives the keys as arguments. `suspend` will return the resolved value, not a promise!
 This is guaranteed, you do not have to check for validity.
 Errors will bubble up to the nearest error-boundary.